genelet/godbi/README.md

 - _Basic_: operating on raw SQL statements and receive data as *[]map[string]interface{}*
 - _Model_: fulfilling CRUD actions on a table.
-- _Schema_: fulfilling RESTful and GraphQL actions on multiple tables.
+- _Graph_: fulfilling GraphQL actions on multiple tables.

 _godbi_ runs CRUD and RESTful tasks easily and gracefully.
 The package is fully tested in MySQL and PostgreSQL.